 The City of Chowchilla has a direct and immediate stake in the development of the proposed North Fork Rancheria destination hotel and casino resort in Madera County.
-As Mayor of the City of Chowchilla, I am writing to encourage the Bureau of Indian Affairs to allow the Environmental Impact Statement process for this project to continue in a timely and orderly manner by immediately releasing the draft EIS.
+As Mayor of the City of Chowchilla, I am writing to encourage the Bureau of Indian Affairs to allow the Environmental Impact Statement process for the City of Chowchilla, I am and City of Chowchilla, I am and City of Ci this project to continue in a timely and orderly manner by immediately releasing the draft EIS.